-Under a new plan released today, the City of Sydney will plant 700 new street trees each year and aim to cover 40 per cent of the city in greenery by 2050.
+Under a new plan released today, the City of Sydney will become more green by planting 700 new street trees each year, aiming to cover 40 per cent of the city in greenery by 2050.

 Greening Sydney 2030 sets the directions, targets and actions for all aspects of greening, including ambitious canopy targets and innovative plans to increase green roofs and walls and streetscape gardening.

 Lord Mayor of Sydney, Clover Moore, said the plan builds on the achievements of the City’s first greening strategy, Greening Sydney 2012, which made the City one of the only Councils in the country to increase its canopy cover over the past decade.

 “We’re in the middle of a climate crisis and we are already experiencing its impacts.
 Dangerous heatwaves are arriving earlier, are hotter and last longer.
 Our city must adapt to the changing climate and increase its resilience to the likely impacts,” the Lord Mayor said.

 “Trees and other urban greenery are as essential as roads and broadband internet.
 Effective and extensive canopy cover can reduce temperatures on the ground by up to 10 degrees.”

 “We have developed this strategy to re-affirm and extend our commitment to providing a greener, cooler, calmer and more resilient City.
 We have set ambitious targets and will work to ensure 40 per cent of the City’s footprint is covered with greenery by 2050,” she noted.

 “We will plant more trees, plants and shrubbery, and we will make sure they are species that are hardy and resilient to our changing climate.”